 Each morning we would go from our farmhouse lodgings, where we irritated the farmer and his wife by staying up too late, to the daily vacation Bible school.
 I remember the picnic tables full of kids and crafts and noisy songs; the older counselors must have done the Bible part.

-In the Reservation homes, the walls too thin for Minnesota winters, were kitchen tables piled high with boxes of Velveeta cheese, dry milk flakes, and loaves of Wonder Bread, with gigantic cans of peanut butter on the cement floors—none of this government issue in any way making up for the centuries of broken treaties and endless trails of tears.
+In the Reservation homes, the walls too thin for Minnesota winters, were kitchen tables piled high with boxes of Velveeta cheese, dry milk flakes, loaves of Wonder Bread, and gigantic cans of peanut butter on the cement floors—none of this government issue in any way making up for the centuries of broken treaties and endless trails of tears.

 We were told not to go near the Reservation on weekends, where payday alcohol and old cars forced normal life expectancy to a life-and-death calculation.
 (And how do you get through the night, I still wonder, when a hand is held up to me.)

 Once I walked toward the edge of the Reservation houses, finding myself by a hut no larger than a room, surrounded by grey-green brush.
 An old woman, white hair down to her waist, came out of the door and stood looking at me, wordlessly smiling for a second—or a year—I don't know which.

 When I turned away I was forever blessed, that I do know.

 She lives for me among the Black Madonnas of Częstochowa and Guadalupe, among the holy ascetics from the Essene caves, the silent hermits of Byzantine and Buddhist monasteries, the spirits gracing Moorish domes and Gothic vaults.

 She lives for me as I live, in a hut at the edge of the village, my spirits falling into the thin spaces between here and there, then and now, anima and animus, looking deep into a deity outshining human gender and reason.